grafana/k6-docs/src/data/markdown/docs/06 Cloud REST API/01 Cloud REST API/07 Error Handling.md

 draft: 'true'
 ---

-If an error occurs, the error will be on the following format:
+If an error occurs, the error will be in the following format:

 ```json
 {"error": {